henninb/nextjs-website/API_MIGRATION_PLAN.md

 global.fetch = createModernErrorFetchMock("Parameter not found", 404);

 // Validation errors (modern format: { errors: [...] })
-global.fetch = createModernValidationErrorFetchMock([
+global.fetch = createModernValidationErrorFetchMock(
-  "parameterName is required",
-  "parameterValue must be non-empty"
+  ["parameterName is required", "parameterValue must be non-empty"], 400,
-], 400);
+);
 ```

 **Used By:** Migrated parameter hooks and future migrations